vmware/terraform-provider-avi/website/docs/r/avi_albservicesjob.html.markdown

 * `pulse_sync_status` - (Optional) Status of sync to pulse(result uploads/state updates).
 Field introduced in 22.1.1.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `result` - (Optional) Job result.
 Field introduced in 22.1.1.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `start_time` - (Optional) The time at which the albservicesjob is started.
 Field introduced in 21.1.3.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `status` - (Optional) The status of the albservicesjob.
-Enum options - UNDETERMINED, PENDING, IN_PROGRESS, COMPLETED, FAILED.
+Enum options - UNDETERMINED, PENDING, IN_PROGRESS, COMPLETED, FAILED, NOT_ENABLED.
 Field introduced in 21.1.3.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `tenant_ref` - (Optional) The unique identifier of the tenant to which this albservicesjob belongs.
 It is a reference to an object of type tenant.
 Field introduced in 21.1.3.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `token` - (Optional) Job token.
 Field introduced in 22.1.1.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.